calufornia/centenis/README.md

 To run the app:

-1. Run 'git clone https://github.com/calufornia/centenis.git' in an appropriate directory.
+1. Run `git clone https://github.com/calufornia/centenis.git` in an appropriate directory.

 2. Set up a Python virtual environment in the same directory as step 1 by first running `pip install virtualenv`, and then `virtualenv -p /usr/bin/python2.7 venv`